adamredwoods/wxMonkey/README.md

 4. copy transcc/builders/wxmonkey.monkey to your local src/transcc/builders/ folder
 5. rebuild src/transcc, and copy to monkey/bin folder (use the C++_STD TOOL)
 6. rebuild src/trans, and copy to monkey/bin folder
-7. edit CONFIG.TXT, make sure the paths in CONFIG point to wxWidgets paths for include, and wx static libs
+7. edit targets/wxmonkey/template/CONFIG.MONKEY, make sure the paths in CONFIG point to wxWidgets paths for include, and wx static libs
 8. compile minimal example again